DragAPart: Learning a Part-Level Motion Prior for Articulated Objects: Experiments

+We present ablation studies on the two key components of \method: the multi-resolution flow encoding (\cref{sec:arc_drag_conditions}) and training with random texture (\cref{sec:generalization}).
 As shown in \cref{tab:compare-architecture}, it is not sufficient to inject the drag conditioning through the input layer only (``Input Only'' in \cref{tab:compare-architecture}).
 As previous works~\cite{yin2023dragnuwa, wang2023motionctrl} have discovered, injecting this motion conditioning at every LDM block (``Every Block'' in \cref{tab:compare-architecture}) is essential.
 Our multi-resolution drag encoding better enforces disentanglement among different part motion than using a convolution network (\cref{fig:ablations} left).
-It outperforms the previous method and the improvement generalizes to both LDM architectures (\cref{tab:compare-architecture}).

-The experimental results also validate the importance of our domain randomization strategy (\cref{sec:generalization}).
+It outperforms the previous methods and the improvement generalizes to both LDM architectures (\cref{tab:compare-architecture}).
+Note also the importance of our domain randomization strategy (\cref{sec:generalization}).
 Without training on the random texture renderings, the model's performance on out-of-distribution data drops significantly (\cref{tab:compare-data}), and generalizes poorly to unseen categories (\cref{fig:ablations} right).

 \paragraph{Limitations.}

 Currently, we do not explicitly enforce consistency of the generated images of the same object across different viewpoints and drag conditions.
 We also train separate models for everyday objects and humans.
 Extending a single model to all moving entities could help us obtain a universal motion prior.